YaniAR/TwitchChatBot/README.md

 # TwitchChatBot
-Creates a TCP server using blocking sockets [winsock] to send and receive data over Twitch IRC to make a chat bot
+Creates a TCP client using blocking sockets [winsock] to send and receive data over Twitch IRC to make a chat bot.
+Displays chat messages.

 ## Program Commands
 You must use ":" at the start of every command in the program.
 Note that the chat message might go over the command.
 Just ignore and continue typing in the characters you want.